allilahsa/allilahsa/README.md

 - 😄 Pronouns: She / Her
 - ⚡ Fun fact: I'm an Accountant Graduate.

-""I seek refuge through cooperating with others and expand innovational ideas within a team, listening to unique and differential plans""
+"I seek refuge through cooperating with others and expand innovational ideas within a team, listening to unique and differential plans"

 <!--
 **allilahsa/allilahsa** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.